CNL2003/FinalProject1-CIS1051/status.md

 #### Project title

-Utilizing Nilearnto Analyze fMRI Images and Create Predictive Treatment Models
+Artifcial Intelligence Used to Improve Patient Care and Treatment

 ***